xJack80x/4Story-Upgrading-Simulator-master/README.md

 # 4Story-Upgrading-Simulator-master

-A simulator for 4Ancient, 4Classic, and the old 4Story Official featuring official upgrade rates from the 4Story source code.
+A simulator for 4Ancient, 4Classic, and the old 4Story Official featuring official algorithms from the 4Story source code.

 Features:
 - Real-time success chance calculation